 Founder and Professor: Center for Infectious Disease Research

 Dr. Stuart is an Affiliate Professor of Global Health and chaired the Department of Pathobiology from 1996 to 2004 at the University of Washington.
+He is also an Affiliate Investigator in the Vaccine and Infectious Disease Division at Fred Hutchinson Cancer Research Center.
 Dr. Stuart received a BA in Biology from Northeastern University, Boston, MA (1963), a MA in Biology from Wesleyan University, Middletown, CT (1965) and a Ph.D. in Zoology from the University of Iowa, Iowa City, IA (1969).
 He received postdoctoral training in biochemistry at the National Institute for Medical Research, London (1969-70) and SUNY Stony Brook (1970-72) before becoming an Assistant Professor of Biology at the University of South Florida (1972-76) prior to moving to Washington in 1976 to found the Center.
 He is an expert on the molecular and cell biology of parasitic pathogens and is known for his groundbreaking studies of RNA editing, a novel fundamental genetic process.
 He led a consortium for the discovery of drugs for parasitic diseases and was a leader in an international consortium that sequenced and interpreted the genomes of three related parasites.

 Kevin Urdahl, MD, PhD

-Kevin Urdahl is an associate professor at the Center for Infectious Disease Research.
+Kevin Urdahl is a Professor at the Center for Infectious Disease Research.
 His research seeks to understand the barriers that prevent the immune system from eradicating the bacteria that causes tuberculosis and to develop strategies to overcome these barriers for an effective vaccine.
 Kevin received his MD and PhD in microbiology from the University of Minnesota.
 He completed a pediatrics residency and an infectious disease fellowship at Seattle Children’s Hospital, and his postdoctoral work in Immunology was at the University of Washington.
 He started his career as a primary investigator in the Department of Pediatrics at the University of Washington before joining the Center in 2010.
-Dr. Urdahl continues to be an attending physician in Pediatric Infectious Diseases at Seattle Children’s Hospital and is an affiliate associate professor of immunology, pediatrics, and global health at the University of Washington.
+Dr. Urdahl is an affiliate Associate Professor of Immunology, Pediatrics, and Global Health at the University of Washington.
 In his spare time, Kevin enjoys spending time with his family, especially outdoors.

 Gerard Cangelosi, PhD